-Spring was cool: after a reasonable March, both April and May were cold, although April was also dry and sunny, but May very wet and dull - April was the fourth driest on record and May the fourth wettest.
+The spring of 2021 was cool: after a reasonable March, both April and May were cold, although April was also dry and sunny, but May very wet and dull - April was the fourth driest on record and May the fourth wettest.
+It was the hottest summer on record in Western Scotland, and the driest summer in Glasgow since 1869.
+Autumn was dry and mild until the final week of November, with leaf-fall very late.

 March.
 Unsettled; overall slightly warmer than average, with a cold start but mild second half to the month.
 A plume of hot air from the south gave 24.5C in Kew on 30 March, and generally there widespread warm temperatures across the south at the end of the month: this particular reading was the highest for March since the record-breaking 1968.
 It was quite a dry month, with 89% of rain overall, being drier in the south and east and wetter in the north and west.
 Sunshine quantities overall were average.
 The lowest temperature of the month was -8.5C at Braemar on the 6th.
 177.2 mm of rain fell at Seathwaite (Cumbria) on the rain day ending on the 29th.
 It was very windy in the south on the 13th, with some snow in the Highlands on the same date.